natescode/natescode.com/content/blog/tailwind-debunking-the-debunkers.md

 </div>
 ```

 Where is all the `ugly ass HTML` you mentioned?
 Again, the component has the structure and semantics, NOT the styles.
+Utility classes all have the same specificity!

 ## The long-term cost of traditional CSS